makersinchicago/makersinchicago.org/README.md

 summary:
 ```

-Organization with multiple locations should leave the adress off.
+Organizations with multiple locations should leave the address off.